Keystone Mountain Resort Snowboarding

 The 13th most popular snowboarding destination in Colorado.

-West of Denver and southeast of Dillion, the Keystone ski area has 131 runs spread over 3,148 acres served by 20 lifts that access a maximum vertical of 3,130 feet.
-These snowboarding runs on Dercum Mountain offer plenty of long groomed blue and green trails.
-If you looking for some challenging gladed snowboarding, make sure to shred it up in The Windows.
+West of Denver and southeast of Dillion, the Keystone Mountain Resort has 131 runs spread over 3,148 acres served by 20 lifts that access a maximum vertical of 3,130 feet.
+Spread over three peaks, the runs have a level of difficulty ranging from 20% beginner to 30% intermediate to 50% difficult.

-You’ll want to check out the highly-ranked A51 Terrain Park, or the Alley with its skate board style flow and jibs.
-The I-70 park has moderate rails and boxes.
-For the 2014/2015 season, the Mainstream Park has been amped up with 25 new jibs.
+For the freestyle snowboarders in your crew, Keystone Mountain Resort has seven terrain parks with a total of 100+ features.
+You'll definitely want to session the highly-ranked A51 Terrain Park or the Alley with its skateboard style flow and jibs.
+In addition, the I-70 park has moderate rails and boxes, while the he Mainstream Park has 25 jibs to session.

-For apres ski, check out Kickapoo Tavern or the Last Lift Bar.
+Following a long day of snowboarding at Keystone, you can look for some apres ski action at Kickapoo Tavern or the Last Lift Bar.
 For some nightlife, try The Goat, Mi Casa for margaritas and the Snake River Saloon.

 Overall, Keystone Mountain Resort is the 13th most popular snowboard & freeride destination of all 28 snowboarding resorts in Colorado.
-Several of the better snowboarding resorts are nearby Keystone Mountain Resort including Arapahoe Basin Ski Area, Breckenridge Ski Resort, Winter Park Resort, Eldora Mountain Resort, Copper Mountain Resort and Loveland Ski Area.
+Several of the better snowboarding resorts are nearby Keystone Mountain Resort including Arapahoe Basin Ski Area, Breckenridge Ski Resort, Loveland Ski Area, Winter Park Resort, Eldora Mountain Resort and Copper Mountain Resort.